msv-lab/llm-play/README.md

 ## Data Transformation

-Data transformation can be used, for example, to extract relevant information from data, e.g. from the generated samples or from data extracted in earlier stages.
+Data transformation can be used, for example, to extract relevant information from the generated samples or from data extracted in earlier stages.
 Transformation is performed by shell commands defined using a shell template language (described below).
 The special transformer `__ID__` simply returns the entire string without modification.

 This is to extract text within the tag `<answer> ... </answer>` from all samples in `samples`, and save the results into the directory `extracted`: